AlexWang18/Chess/README.md

 ## ThreeFold repetition
 ## What I've learned:
 This was my first personal project spurred on from binging Queen's Gambit.
-I dabbled a bit in Regex, design patterns, and the general principles of OOP in this project.
+I dabbled a bit in Regex, design patterns, Maven and the general principles of OOP in this project.
 It has definitely ingrained into me some useful lessons.
 For one having a plan with your idea is key and drawing out a UML can be especially useful.
 Another is to only work on a problem one at a time and finish that thoroughly before moving on.
 I've definitely also learned the importance of having readable and formatted code as was a pain to try to parse through some of my spaghetti code.
 Frequently when debugging I found myself writing more code instead of getting rid of the faulty ones.
 I could have definitely done a lot more differently with the high level implementation and perhaps added a GUI but I am overall pleased with how it turned out.

 ## License:
 ---